zacanger/niddesa/README.md

 The initial translation code is in [this repo](https://github.com/zacanger/translate-batches).
-To build the book, run `make`.
-You will need various dependencies: make, pandoc, a LaTeX setup including xetex (mactex or texlive-xetex, depending on your platform), as well as the Cardo font.
+To build the book, run `./build.sh`.
+You will need Docker.

 To release a new edition, update the introduction and create a tag along with a versioning commit.
 Example: